Galveston, Texas, USA

 - Uitg.
 F. B. den Boer

-F. B. den Boer Company, Middelburg, founded in 1868 by François Berrier den Boer (1843-1922).
-In 1896 the company was trading in artists’ equipment and music and, later, art was added23.
+F. B. den Boer Company, Middelburg, founded in 1868 by François Berrier den Boer (1843 to 1922).
+In 1896 the company was trading in artists’ equipment and music and, later, art was added.
 A printing and publishing business operated in the St. Pieterstraat under the name GW den Boer from the beginning of 1918.
-FB den Boer Jr. followed GW den Boer at the end of 192924.
+FB den Boer Jr. followed GW den Boer at the end of 1929.
+Middelburg is a city and municipality in the south-western Netherlands serving as the capital of the province of Zeeland.

 Pasuruan, Java, Indonesia